Dual Degree promotes the cross-disciplinary exchange of knowledge besides doubling your knowledge, career and growth prospects.

 The Need for Dual Degrees

 Now the next question you might ask is why dual degree is needed in engineering; and the answer to the question is simple too.
 Engineering is one of the hotly pursued and rewarding career options for students after 10+2.
 In this highly competitive field, a dual degree is in thing for students nowadays.
 The reason being, it gives students an option like never before – to specialise in an engineering field in less time or diversify term in two different degrees depending on their career choices.
-Even when dual degrees in engineering give students an option to build a better career in either field, diversifying it makes them more competitive and job ready.
+Even when dual degree in the same stream gives students an option to build a better career, diversifying it makes them more competitive and job ready.
 Hence, the need!

 Dual Degrees in Engineering